omundy/learn-javascript/javascript-1/1-0-introduction.md

 ## Next steps

-1. View the DIG 245 Javascript lecture [slides](https://docs.google.com/presentation/d/1mTMY_jT3nVvrdE2JNrFNVsRBjnFFf90LhKB3W-2w3Fg/edit#slide=id.g3f99f37dc1_8_39)
+1. Review additional information in the [slides](https://docs.google.com/presentation/d/1mTMY_jT3nVvrdE2JNrFNVsRBjnFFf90LhKB3W-2w3Fg/edit#slide=id.g3f99f37dc1_8_39) that accompany this section.
-1.

-### Keep practicing
+1. Try example expressions in the [Exercise](#exercise) below.
+1. Continue learning about [Javascript variables](1-1-variables.md) in the next lesson.

+## Exercise

 👉 **Try it out** - Example Expressions

-1. Expand the section below to view more example expressions.
-1. Run each of these in your browser dev console or a code playground.
-1. See if you can guess the return value before you run each.
+Expand the section below to view more example expressions.
+See if you can guess the return value of each before you run them in your browser dev console or a code playground.

 <details>
 <summary>Example Expressions</summary>